kaba-labs/.github/profile/README.md

 - [x] Build in NSM APIs (Network security monitoring)
 - [x] Built in EDR APIs (Endpoint Detection and Response)
   - A browser makes a great endpoint sensor.
-It has cross-platform low-level apis for every.
+It has cross-platform low-level apis for everything.
 - [x] Built in DFIR APIs (Digital Ferensics and Incident Response)
 - [x] Activley return fake data to requests for personal information or any informationm.
 (Helps Prevent Identity Modeling and destroy existing ones)
 - [x] APIs for connecting third-party security tools